YazZHh/CanalBot/README.md

 ```
 ​
 ## What does this script do ?
-It will check for new episodes in the RSS every 7 minutes and if it finds one, it will download and encode the episode to the selected location
+It will check for new episodes in the RSS every 7 minutes and if it finds one, it will download and encode the episode to the selected location.

 (exactly 7 minutes to avoid getting tempban from DNS servers or Nyaa, you can choose between encoding or copying the file)
 ​